jenkinsci/qualityclouds-plugin/README.md

 	String "Instance URL" : Instance URL to scan.

-	String "API Token Secret File" : Enter the id of the credential you created to hold the API key.
+	String "API Token Secret File" : Select the credential you created to hold the API key.

 	Integer "Issues Count Threshold" : Maximum issues count to have a success build.